akowalz/sentry-example-app/sentry-training/slides.md

 ---

-# Step 1: Create a project for you application
+# Step 1: Create a project for your team's applications/services

-### maybe ask an admin for help
+### maybe ask an admin for help.

 ---

-# Step 2: Add the SDK to your application
+# Step 2: Integrate the SDK, make sure it's capturing everywhere

-- Make sure it's capturing exceptions _everywhere_, not just in web requests.
-- Disable it in development.
+### test it in prod and staging, disable it in development.
-- Test it staging and production.

 ---

 # Step 3: Ignore Unactionable Exceptions

-- Otherwise they'll eat into our rate limit
+### otherwise they'll eat into our rate limits.
-- Use a before\_send hook or `ignored_exceptions` configuration option

 ---

-# Step 4: Add user context
+# Step 4: Add user and extra context

-- Make `user.id` the Hosted account, if it's available
+### at minimum, set `user.id` to the Hosted account.
-- Then add whatever else you want!

 ---

-# Step 5: Add more context!
+# Step 5: Audit your code for use of `catch Exception`

-- Tags for cron jobs
-- Arguments for background jobs
+### these (likely important!) exceptions are not making it to Sentry!

 ---

-# Audit your app for `catch Exception` statements

-These (likely important!) exceptions are not making it to Sentry!

-- Manually send to Sentry after the catch
-- Or make the catch more specific.

----

-# Set up notification rules
+# Step 6: Set up notification rules

 _example ruleset:_

 - New issues go to Slack.
+- Emails for regressions.
-- 100 events for an issue in a day sends an email
+- 100 events for an issue in a day sends an email.
 - 1000 events/100 users in an hour Pages someone.
-- Regression notifications.

 ---

-# Monitor it!
+# Step 7: Monitor it!

-Make monitoring for new exceptions part of being the interruptible developer
+### monitoring Sentry for new exceptions should be part being on bug duty.

 ---

-# The Sentry SDK should be installed in your app _before its first production deploy_
+# The Sentry SDK must be installed in your app _before its first production deploy_

 ---